Exploring Language Model Generalization in Low-Resource Extractive QA: Datasets and Models

 \item CUAD \cite{hendrycks2021cuad} represents the legal domain.
 Having the longest context length, CUAD is a collection of commercial contracts for legal document understanding.

-\item COVID-QA \cite{moller-etal-2020-covid} was developed to enable question answering for COVID related queries.
+\item COVID-QA \cite{moller-etal-2020-covid} was developed to enable question answering for COVID-related queries.
 It is a collection of answerable questions only based on research articles sourced from the CORD-19 dataset \cite{wang-etal-2020-cord}.

 \item TechQA \cite{castelli-etal-2020-techqa} is a dataset developed by IBM for question answering in the technical customer support domain.
-Its subject matter is not only much different than SQuAD, the overall language, style and number of samples makes this a very challenging dataset. \end{itemize}
+Its subject is not only much different than SQuAD, but the overall language, style and number of samples make this a very challenging dataset. \end{itemize}